 When is the entitlement to OSP triggered?

-Under most company sick pay schemes, the employee will be required to notify an employer of their absence within a required timeframe, usually day one of any sickness.
+Under most company sick pay schemes, the employee will be required to notify an employer of their absence within a required timeframe, usually day one of any sickness, under a self-certification process.
 That said, an employee is not usually obliged to provide their employer with a statement of their fitness from work, more commonly referred to as a fit note, until after they have been off sick for more than 7 consecutive days.

-A fit note is the official document issued by an employee’s GP or hospital doctor to provide evidence about an individual’s fitness for work.
+A fit note is the official document issued by an eligible medical professional to provide evidence about an individual’s fitness for work.
 It will set out the nature of the illness for which the employee has been absent from work, together with a prognosis period, and whether or not a further assessment will need to be made at the end of this period.

 If an employee is off work for just a few short days, during which time they are not required to provide you with proof of their illness, on their return to work you can ask an employee to self-certify that they have been off sick.